 I started off with my microspikes on, and then fairly quickly took them off once I got to a rocky area and didn’t have the traction to hike up the rock with them on.
 I passed Quoi at some point, each of us having taken different routes, but we met up again at a creek crossing.
 We took a short break shortly after; my arms were quite sore; Quoi’s everything was quite sore.

 Continuing up the mountain, we only occasionally postholed.
 Around 9:30, the top of Muir Hut came into view, and we hiked to it, reaching Muir Pass.
 On the way, though, I did discover the answer to a question I did not know I had: “What does a snowshoe posthole look like?”
 (Pretty much as you’d expect: a giant-sized several-inch-deep depression.)

 The Muir Hut, built in 1930 by the Sierra Club and named for John Muir, is an all-stone structure with a (now-filled-in) fireplace, which serves as an emergency shelter for hikers caught in storms on the otherwise completely exposed trail.
 Quoi had wanted to stay here last night, though I was just as glad not to.
 Especially with the fireplace bricked up, the interior was well-insulated from the outside, so it was quite warm, and also quite musty.
 We took a short break there, before pressing on along down the north face of the mountain.

 There were a number of different footpaths to follow, converging and diverging across the snowy landscape.
 We generally split the difference, opting for the most direct route to the next rock island or other obvious waypoint.
 That started off well, and we made good (if snowy) progress, but as we moved forward (and downhill) and it grew into the late morning, we started postholing more and more frequently.

-We took a break shortly after noon on a rock island, before continuing on.
+We took a much-needed break shortly after noon on a rock island — we could easily have fallen asleep there.
 As we made progress, and with the quite warm temperatures, we could really begin to feel the snow gradually having less strength.
 The further we made it, the harder it became.